Alexey-Popov/awesome-ai-architect/ai-architecture-topics/advanced-rag.md

 - **Hybrid Search** – combine dense embeddings with traditional keyword filters.
 - **Reranking** – use a cross-encoder model to score and reorder retrieved chunks.
 - **Multi-Hop Retrieval** – run successive searches to traverse related documents.
+- **GraphRAG** – use knowledge graphs with PageRank-weighted edges for complex reasoning.
 - **Caching** – store useful chunks or final answers to avoid repeated work.

 ## Cost & Performance Metrics